m-r-v-n/pit-optimisation/README.md

 Install the libraries in the requirements.txt

-Open pit_optimiser.py in python IDE / Jupyter Notebook
+Open pit_optimiser.py in python IDE / Jupyter Notebook to configure the following:

     • File location of the block model (line 312)
     • Specify block model size (lines 315-317)